 Many people still think eradication is possible for certain diseases.
 Efforts are ongoing to eradicate polio and dracunculiasis (Guinea worm disease), with both having been eliminated in many regions, but remaining endemic in several countries.
-Meanwhile, as of 2008, the Carter Center International Task Force for Disease Eradication has declared five additional diseases as potentially eradicable: lymphatic filariasis (Elephantiasis), measles, mumps, rubella, and pork tapeworm.
+Meanwhile, as of 2008, the Carter Center International Task Force for Disease Eradication has declared six additional diseases as potentially eradicable: lymphatic filariasis (Elephantiasis), polio, measles, mumps, rubella, and pork tapeworm.

 Timeline Entry: 1/1/1967 WHO Pushes Eradication Efforts

 The World Health Organization launched the Intensified Smallpox Eradication Programme.